 Chartreuse leaves work just as well a vivid foil against purple African daisy flowers in a fairy garden as they would in a standard garden.
-The small landscape of the fairy garden makes color choice in garden design especially important, as too many colors in a small space can appear cluttered.
-Better to stick with two or three complementary colors, like pink and white, yellow and blue, or purple and green.Continue to 9 of 12 below.
+The small landscape of the fairy garden makes the color choice in garden design especially important, as too many colors in a small space can appear cluttered.
+Better to stick with two or three complementary colors, like pink and white, yellow and blue, or purple and green.Continue to 8 of 11 below.

 A Tiny Lawn

 Although it would be nearly impossible to keep lawn grass in a pleasing shape for the fairy garden, Scotch moss makes a fine stand-in for a fairy lawn.
-As a bonus, this slow spreading perennial produces dainty white flowers in the spring.Continue to 12 of 12 below.
+As a bonus, this slow-spreading perennial produces dainty white flowers in the spring.Continue to 11 of 11 below.